cloudblog004/fantasticfoodies/content/en/posts/1693-steps-to-prepare-speedy-chicken-quicky-casserole.md

 - "Make stuffing according to boxes, use one Tbs butter to coat baking pan,quickly dump stuffing into baking pan and spread with spoon to cover bottom"
 - "Dump cooked mashed potatoes onto stuffing and spread with spoon to cover all stuffing"
 - "Mix the broken up chicken, veggies into cooked gravy and pour over potatoes, spread with spoon if needed"
-- "Bake in oven at 350° covered for 15 minutes, uncover and bake at 375° for 5-10 minutes or until hot &amp; bubbly."
+- "Bake in oven at 350° covered for 15 minutes, uncover and bake at 375° for 5-10 minutes or until hot & bubbly."
 - "Let stand for 10-15 minutes before serving so it doesn&#39;t separate from gravy too much."
-- "Serve &amp; enjoy!! :)"
+- "Serve & enjoy!! :)"
 - "Makes a lot of servings so this ones best for a big family or a big get together! :)"
 - "Ready to serve and ENJOY!"
 categories: